Academic Writing using Zotero, Sublime Text and Latex

 Install Zotero if you haven’t already.
 You’ll need to download the add-ons (plugins) I linked above (ZotFile and Better BibTeX).
 To install them, you’ll need to download the XPI files.

 1. In Zotero, go to Tools > Add-ons.
-Select the gear in the top right of the Add-ons Manager window, then select Install Add-on From File … and select the two XPI plugin files you downloaded.
+Select the gear in the top right of the Add-ons Manager window, then select Install Add-on From File … and select Better Bib Tex xpi plugin file you downloaded.

 2. Once you’ve installed the plugins, open Zotero (without restarting) and select Tools > ZotFile Preferences … and choose a download folder (I just go with the default, but you have click choose to do that).
 Close ZotFile Preferences.